cast-org/figuration/docs/get-started/accessibility.md

 ## Reduced Motion

 Figuration includes support for the [`prefers-reduced-motion` media feature](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion).
 In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Figuration (for instance, when a modal dialog is opened or closed) will be disabled.
-Currently, support is limited to Safari on macOS and iOS.
+Additional information about browser support can be found over at [Can I Use](https://caniuse.com/#search=prefers-reduced-motion).

 ## Additional Resources